Cardy limit of the 3d superconformal index: Discussion and open problems

-\paragraph{ Problem~3.~Patch competition on the first sheet and vortex-instantons.} On the first sheet of non-chiral theories, a puncture (in fact, the puncture's near zone) dominates over the punctured plane if the $S^2$ partition function of the near zone EFT is finite as its cut-offs $\Lambda,\,\Lambda_m$ are sent to infinity.
+The next three problems concern \textbf{ multiscale analysis of the BPS moduli-space}. \begin{itemize} \item \textbf{ Problem~\textbf{3}.~Patch competition on the first sheet and vortex-instantons.} On the first sheet of non-chiral theories, a puncture (in fact, the puncture's near zone) dominates over the punctured plane if the $S^2$ partition function of the near zone EFT is finite as its cut-offs $\Lambda,\,\Lambda_m$ are sent to infinity.
 At rank one, the convergence criterion was formulated in \eqref{eq:inner_div_criter_rank1} as $\mathrm{Tr}_{L^c_p}R<-2.$ Reformulate this as a criterion on the $R$-charge of the vortex-instanton on the 2d $\mathcal{N}=(2,2)$ Coulomb branch.
-Use that reformulation to generalize the result to higher ranks, and also to link the patch competition to the 2d gauge dynamics induced by vortex-instanton superpotentials \cite{Hori:2000kt}.\footnote{The connection between convergence of $S^2$ partition functions and the $R$-charge of 2d vortex-instantons would be analogous to the one between convergence of $S^3$ partition functions and the $R$-charge of 3d monopole-instantons \cite{ArabiArdehali:2015ybk}.
-The link between the patch competition on the first sheet of the 3d index and the 2d gauge dynamics induced by vortex-instanton superpotentials \cite{Hori:2000kt}, would be analogous to the one between patch competition on the first sheet of the 4d index and the 3d gauge dynamics induced by monopole-instanton superpotentials \cite{ArabiArdehali:2019zac,ArabiArdehali:2024ysy}.}

-\paragraph{ Problem~4.~Non-Gaussian zones.} Find an example where the index is dominated by a non-Gaussian subzone of an intermediate zone, or prove that is impossible.
+Use that reformulation to generalize the result to higher ranks, and also to link the patch competition to the 2d gauge dynamics induced by vortex-instanton superpotentials \cite{Hori:2000kt}.\footnote{The connection between convergence of $S^2$ partition functions and the $R$-charge of 2d vortex-instantons would be analogous to the one between convergence of $S^3$ partition functions and the $R$-charge of 3d monopole-instantons (see e.g.~\cite{ArabiArdehali:2015ybk}).
+The link between patch competition on the first sheet of the 3d index and the 2d gauge dynamics induced by vortex-instanton superpotentials would be analogous to the one between patch competition on the first sheet of the 4d index and the 3d gauge dynamics induced by monopole-instanton superpotentials \cite{ArabiArdehali:2019zac,ArabiArdehali:2024ysy,Affleck:1982as}.} \item \textbf{ Problem~\textbf{4}.~Non-Gaussian zones.} Find an example where the index is dominated by a non-Gaussian subzone of an intermediate zone, or prove that is impossible. \item\textbf{ Problem~\textbf{5}.~Multiscale resolution of the $q$-Pochhammer symbol.} Obtain a full multiscale resolution of the estimate \eqref{eq:qPoch_master_estimate_body} for the $q$-Pochhammer symbol, up to $o(\beta^0)$ error, analogous to what \eqref{eq:ftoy_near}--\eqref{eq:ftoy_far} achieve for \eqref{eq:ftoy}. \end{itemize}